-Please join us for a seminar on June 2, with professor Georg Menz organised as a part of the E-factor project on Employer interests as an underrated factor in labour migration – an institutional approach.
-Prof. Menz will give a lecture titled “Employers Associations and the Political Economy of Immigration Policy: Lobbying and Growth Model Considerations”.
+The seminar with professor Georg Menz took place on June 9th, and was organised as a part of the E-factor project on Employer interests as an underrated factor in labour migration – an institutional approach.
+Prof. Menz gave a lecture titled “Employers Associations and the Political Economy of Immigration Policy: Lobbying and Growth Model Considerations”.

 Existing accounts of business power explore the politics of lobbying, political influence and shaping policy outcomes.
 One fruitful avenue of scholarly inquiry has probed the role of organised business in shaping immigration policy.
 But by design, such argument can only hold for employment-related forms of migration, which are quantitatively not a major migration channel.
 Historically, employers did not pronounce themselves on the issue of asylum and other forms of legal migration, which they did not consider relevant for their purposes.
 But does this still hold true, given how quantitatively significant these channels have become and, if not, how does business position itself on the issue?